This post may contain affiliate links. See my disclosure policy.

 How to smoke corned beef brisket

 Step 1 – Start the smoking process.
-Place the corned beef on top of the grill grates away from direct heat.
-Close the lid and smoke the beef until the internal temperature reaches 160ºF.
+Place the corned beef on the grill away from direct heat, close the lid, and smoke until it reaches 160ºF.

 Step 2 – Make the smoking solution.
-Mix the Guinness, wheat ale, bay leaves, brown sugar, beef bouillon, coriander, cloves, and Worcestershire sauce in a roasting pan.
+Mix the ingredients in a roasting pan.

-Step 3 – Smoke in the solution.
+Step 3 – Smoke.
 Transfer the beef to the pan with the beer mixture, cover with aluminum foil, and smoke until the internal temperature reaches 200ºF.

 - Be mindful of saltiness.
 If I’m starting this recipe with a particularly salty corned beef, I’ll rinse it under cold water to remove any excess salt from the surface before smoking.
 You can also soak the corned beef in water for a few hours to reduce saltiness.